efeslab/thermometer-artifact/README.md

 <h1 align="center"> Thermometer </h1>

-Thermometer is a profile-guided BTB replacement policy.
+Thermometer is a profile-guided BTB replacement technique.

 Please cite the following paper if you use this artifact:
 ```